mtpontes/microservices-store/README.md

 - To create a product, you must provide a category and a manufacturer
   - Products are created without a price, and you must price them later
 - Allows you to create product promotions
-  - When the application starts, it checks all products whose promotions have already expired and restores them to their default state.
   - Promotions use a scheduler to schedule the end of promotions.
   - Every time the application starts, it checks all products whose promotions expire within 1 hour, defining a scheduler that triggers the change of the promotional price to the original price.
   - At every zero hour, it also checks all products whose promotions expire within 1 hour and defines a scheduler for each one.
+  - When the application starts, it checks all products whose promotions have already expired and restores them to their default state.
+  - All promotion products are cached for best performance.

 ---